Shinkansen: Safety record

-Impacts
+On 23 January 2024, a massive power outage struck the Tohoku, Hokuriku and Joetsu Shinkansen lines, resulting in the cancellation of 283 trains and affecting about 120,000 passengers.
+JR East said that the outage was caused by a Kagayaki service train touching an overhead power cable which was left dangling after the metal rod supporting it fractured between Omiya Station in Saitama and Ueno Station in Tokyo.
+The incident damaged the train's pantographs and a window, while two railway employees were hospitalized following an explosion that occurred at the site during repairs.
+Most Shinkansen services were restored the following morning.

+In September 2024 and March 2025, two decoupling incidents took place on trains servicing the Tohoku line.

+On 15 August 2025, a burning smell was noticed by crew members aboard a Kodama service of the Tokaido Shinkansen.
+At the time, the N700S set was travelling between Maibara and Gifu-Hashima station, where the train was stopped and white smoke was found coming from underneath car number 9.
+The fire department was called, and identified a fire on the underside of the vehicle.
+There were no reported injuries, but the 250 passengers were forced to disembark and take a later Nozomi service.

+Effects

 Economics

 The Shinkansen has had a significant beneficial effect on Japan's business, economy, society, environment and culture beyond mere construction and operational contributions.
-The results in time savings alone from switching from a conventional to a high-speed network have been estimated at 400 million hours, and the system has an economic impact of ¥500 billion per year.
+The resultant time savings alone from switching from a conventional to a high-speed network have been estimated at 400 million hours, and the system has an economic contribution of ¥500 billion per year.
 That does not include the savings from reduced reliance on imported fuel, which also has national security benefits.
 Shinkansen lines, particularly in the very crowded coastal Taiheiyō Belt megalopolis, met two primary goals: